AKSW/sante/readme.md

 If you correctly executed all the steps above, now you should be able to access SANTé at [http://localhost:9090](http://localhost:9090).

 ### Creating an index
-Creating an index is pretty much streigh forward, you can do it via code or command line.
+Creating an index is pretty much straightforward, you can do it via code or command line.
 However, SANté uses triple stores to feed data to the index.
-That's usefull for performing reasoning over the target knowledge graph.
+That's useful for performing reasoning over the target knowledge graph.
-To create the index you will first need to index your data in a triple store of your preference.
+To create the index, you will first need to index your data in a triple store of your preference.

 1) Download one of the availabes SANTé runnable jar file.